 - And having immediately entered into the boat with His disciples, He came to the region of Dalmanutha.

-- And the Pharisees began to dispute with Him, testing Him by seeking a sign from heaven from Him.
+- And the Pharisees came out and began to dispute with Him, testing Him by seeking a sign from heaven from Him.

 - And they forgot to take bread, and except one loaf they didn’t have any with themselves in the boat.